The focus of both awards is aligned with the Summit's theme:

 Under HE President Kagame’s leadership, the healthcare system in Rwanda has recognized the necessity of providing the critical screening, treatment and care services for cancer patients, as the burden of cancer continues to increase in the country and in the region.
 Despite the country’s low GDP per capita, Rwanda has search seek for partners and has invested in providing quality cancer care and treatment to its people – treatment that is often considered too expensive for low-income countries to provide.
 HE President Kagame has played an instrumental role in promoting access to diagnostics as well as in fostering the demand and supply of vaccines to screen for or prevent cancer.
 Rwanda’s achievement of 93% coverage for the HPV vaccine for girls is testament to his commitment to preventing suffering from cancer.
 It is also proof of his ability to coordinate various sectors within the country including the health, education, and security sectors, with the betterment of health at the center of the agenda.

-HE President Kagame’s equity-focused leadership led to the establishment of the first African cancer center located in a rural area to provide quality cancer care to those most likely to be underserved.
+HE President Kagame’s leadership led to the establishment of the first African cancer center located in a rural area to provide quality cancer care to those most likely to be underserved.
 The Butaro Cancer Center of Excellence serves not only rural Rwandans seeking cancer treatment but also patients in neighboring countries who lack access to such care in their own countries.
-Under his leadership, the government contributes to the salary of 75% of this center’s staff, thereby investing in the capacity of the center to provide quality cancer care.
+The government contributes to the salary of 75% of this center’s staff, thereby investing in the capacity of the center to provide quality cancer care.

 HE President Kagame has also tirelessly supported the creation, growth and advancement of cancer care facilities in Rwanda.